matthew-puku/monster-smash/README.md

 This terminal application follows the common mechanics of popular turn-based games where users play against the computer by text-selecting a choice of “moves”.
 To win the game, the user must be the first to deplete the opponent’s (computer) health score (HP).

 ## Motivation
-The team wanted to use the assessment opportunity to consolidate what was learnt so far in the Coder Academy bootcamp course using a fun and entertaining vehicle.
+The team wanted to use this assignment opportunity to consolidate what was learnt so far in the Coder Academy bootcamp course using a fun and entertaining vehicle.

-Other non-game ideas were also explored, such as
+Other project ideas were also explored, including

 - A **journal app** which takes in user input as string with a daily mood category.The user input will be parsed and searched for recurring keywords, which in turns trigger a ‘mood’ category.